 |Inbuilt marketing features support everything from email marketing to paid advertisements||Small learning curve when you first get started with the platform|

-The Square online store builder is very easy to use, and setting up an account is a fairly quick process.
+The Square online builder is very easy to use, and setting up an account is a fairly quick process.

 It’s virtually impossible to “mess up” when creating your online store with Square, and the setup process is really quick.
 You’ll be given a general layout to work with, which you can edit to include your company’s logo and your desired colors and fonts.
-You don’t need any prior technical knowledge to start selling on Square Online Store, but that being said, the tradeoff is that customization options can be limited.
+You don’t need any prior technical knowledge to start selling on Square Online, but that being said, the tradeoff is that customization options can be limited.
 Our user testing found that “It’s easy to customize the template, but there only seems to be one default template that you can then customize to your liking – there’s not much choice unless you’re willing to really play around with the layout.”

-Unlike most website builders, Square doesn’t offer a huge library of templates to choose from.
+Unlike most website builders, Square Online doesn’t offer a huge library of templates to choose from.
 If you’re super creative or want to build something from scratch, you might find this a bit frustrating.